SiliconLabsSoftware/docs-matter/sld290-matter-wifi-getting-started-example/getting-started-siwx917-rcp.md

 # Getting Started with Matter SiW917 RCP Linux Host

 This guide describes how to get started developing a Matter Linux application with a Linux host device and a SiWx917 running in RCP mode.
-The application is running on the Linux host i.e., RaspberryPi and the networking stack run on the SiWx917 RCP.
+The application and connectivity stack run on the Linux host (Raspberry Pi), while the Wi-Fi and BLE link layers run on the SiWx917 RCP.

 ## Check Prerequisites